-Kenilworth is popular for the Conondale National Park which is a beautiful natural attraction and is located 15 kilometres south of the Kenilworth township.
+Kenilworth is popular for the Conondale National Park, a beautiful natural attraction located 15 kilometres south of the Kenilworth township.

-Mount Allan fire tower is a popular spot which provides a panoramic view of the rugged mountain ranges and at the Peters and Booloumba Creek junction, there is a scenic lookout over cascades, falls, rock pools and The Breadknife rock formation.
-There are a number of walking tracks found with the Conondale National Park where you will be able to explore the forests, creeks and waterfalls.
+Mount Allan fire tower is a popular spot that provides a panoramic view of the rugged mountain ranges.
+At the Peters and Booloumba Creek junction, there is a scenic lookout over cascades, falls, rock pools and The Breadknife rock formation.
+There are some walking tracks found with the Conondale National Park where you can explore the forests, creeks and waterfalls.

-While you are staying in Kenilworth, visit the wineries near the Kenilworth Bluff and sample locally produced wines.
+While staying in Kenilworth, visit the wineries near the Kenilworth Bluff and sample locally produced wines.
 You will also find art galleries, cheese shops and a bakery.
-You can also take in the scenic views of the Bluff, which has been a favourite destination of hikers and photographers.
+You can also take in the scenic views of the Bluff, which has been a favourite destination for hikers and photographers.

-Camping is permitted in Conondale National Park at Booloumba Creek, with camping areas 1 and 3 suitable for tents and camping area 4 suitable for caravans and trailers.
-Camping permits are required and please note that camp sits must be booked well in advance.
+Camping is permitted in Conondale National Park at Booloumba Creek, with camping areas 1 and 3 suitable for tents and camping area 4 is suitable for caravans and trailers.
+Camping permits are required, and please note that camp sites must be booked well in advance.
 You will also find a charming cottage with mountain views available for booking.

 Click the link below to find the best accommodation deals in and around Kenilworth.